Bondi v. VanDerStok: Concurrences

 Associate Justices Sonia Sotomayor, Brett Kavanaugh, and Ketanji Brown Jackson filed concurring opinions.
 Kavanaugh advised the federal government to not charge those unaware that a weapon parts kit must be sold with a background check, while Sotomayor's concurrence considered such mens rea concerns negligible because firearm manufacturers regularly submit their products to the ATF for clarification on whether they are covered entities.

 Dissents

 Associate Justices Clarence Thomas and Samuel Alito filed dissenting opinions.
 Thomas argued that whereas the Federal Firearms Act of 1938 explicitly covered weapon parts, the wording of the Gun Control Act of 1968 did not.
 Furthermore, Thomas opined that whereas United States v.
 Salerno required facial challenges against a statute to prove that all applications would be unconstitutional, facial challenges against a regulatory definition should only involve comparison against the statutory text.
 Alito reiterated the latter point, claiming that facial challenges should be easier to mount against agencies than legislatures because only the latter are mentioned in the Constitution.

+Subsequent developments

+On remand the case continued as Defense Distributed v.
+Blanche (2026).